Writing an Honors Thesis

 When should I get started?

-You should get started the semester before you plan to start writing your thesis — that is, the semester before the one in which you want to take PHIL 691H.
+You should get started with the application process and search for a prospective advisor the semester before you plan to start writing your thesis – that is, the semester before the one in which you want to take PHIL 691H.

-Often, though not always, PHIL 691H and 692H are taken in the Fall and Spring semesters of the Senior year, respectively.
-It is also possible to start earlier, and take 691H in the Spring semester of the Junior year and the Fall of the Senior year.
+Often, though not always, PHIL 691H and 692H are taken in the fall and spring semesters of the senior year, respectively.
+It is also possible to start earlier and take 691H in the spring semester of the junior year and PHIL 692H in the fall of the senior year.
 Starting earlier has some important advantages.
 One is that it means you will finish your thesis in time to use it as a writing sample, should you decide to apply to graduate school.
 Another is that it avoids a mad rush near the very end of your last semester.

 How do I get started?